 - Across the United States, Enbridge’s capital expenditures totaled nearly $2 billion, while our operating and administrative expenditures, on such items as maintenance costs, equipment leases, power consumption, and field personnel salaries and wages, totaled nearly $3.4 billion.

 Enbridge is committed to supporting and strengthening the communities near our pipelines and facilities, and being a good neighbor means the world to us.

-- In 2020, Enbridge invested $4,000 in community-strengthening initiatives across Virginia—and supported numerous not-for-profit agencies in the state—aligned to our three focus areas of health and safety, environment, and community.
+- In 2022, through our Fueling Futures program, Enbridge invested $177,000 in community-strengthening initiatives across Virginia.
+We supported numerous not-for-profit agencies across the state aligned to our three focus areas of health and safety, environment, and community.

 *—All amounts are based on annual forecasting estimates which, while reasonably accurate, may not align precisely with procurement spending totals reported elsewhere by Enbridge and may not reflect actual amounts spent.